mugicha9/daily-coffee/README.md

 # daily-coffee
 Flutter Application for support our coffee life.
-Include recipe management, timer, diary.
+Include recipe management, drip timer and diary.